 Pursuing an education takes time and money.
 For many professionals, weighing the opportunity cost and the rate of return can determine whether they pursue a graduate certificate vs. a master's degree.

-A graduate certificate, sometimes called a "professional certificate," is awarded for completing an educational program in a specific field and offers professionals the option to develop the desired skills for a profession and may be attained faster than a degree.1 A master's degree, however, is a graduate degree that shows a candidate has achieved a certain level of mastery in a particular field of study.
+A graduate certificate, sometimes called a "professional certificate," is awarded for completing an educational program in a specific field and offers professionals the option to develop the desired skills for a profession and may be attained faster than a degree.1 An online master's degree, however, is a graduate degree that shows a candidate has achieved a certain level of mastery in a particular field of study.

 If you're deciding between the two, it's best to understand the differences between a graduate certificate and a master's degree and to be aware of the benefits of each to help clarify which path may be best for you.